Les editions calyane celebrates its 25th anniversary!!!

 “Concerto Techno” opus 40 for harp, live techno and orchestra (2003), commissioned by the Orchestre Symphonique de Trois-Rivières

-“Suite Galactique” opus 39 for solo harp (2000 ) required piece for the American Harp Society’s Anne Adams Award in 2016 and for the American Harp Society National Competition, 2023 Edition.
+“Suite Galactique” opus 39 for solo harp (2000) required piece for the American Harp Society’s Anne Adams Award in 2016 and for the American Harp Society National Competition in 2023.

-“Odyssée” opus 37 for solo harp (1990) won the fourth place worldwide in the USA International Harp Competition’s Composition Contest in 2010.
-Required piece for the American Harp Society National Competition, 2023 Edition.
+“Odyssée” opus 37 for solo harp (1990) figured among the finalists for the 2010 USA International Harp Competition’s Composition Contest.
+Required piece for the American Harp Society National Competition in 2023.

-Caroline Lizotte is also a member and co-founder of the Four Seasons Harp Quartet with harpists Jennifer Swartz, Lori Gemmel and Caroline Léonardelli.
-Lizotte has written several original transcriptions for the quartet, which has toured Canadian chamber music festivals since its formation in 2004.
+Member and co-founder of the Four Seasons Harp Quartet with harpists Jennifer Swartz, Lori Gemmel and Caroline Léonardelli, Lizotte has signed several original transcriptions for the quartet, which has toured Canadian chamber music festivals since its formation in 2004.
+An accomplished orchestral musician, she was with the Orchestre Symphonique de Trois-Rivières for 20 years and the Orchestre Symphonique de Montréal for 23 years.

-Having had a solid career as a soloist, chamber musician and orchestra musician for over thirty years, notably as a second harp with the Orchestre Symphonique de Montréal for 23 years, Caroline Lizotte is a professor and mentor for several career harpists.
-She is also called upon to give master classes and to present concerts of her works around the world, notably at the Glenn Gould School and University of Toronto, Eastman School of Music Rochester, Royal Northern Academy London, University of Arizona, Norvegian Music Academy Oslo, University of Ottawa, Roosevelt University Chicago and the Boston Conservatory of Music.
+Teacher and mentor for several career harpists, Caroline founds in 2023 Lizotte Academia specializing in teaching her compositions.
+She is also called upon to give master classes and to present concerts of her works around the globe, including: University of North Texas, Colburn School of Music Los Angeles, Glenn Gould School and University of Toronto, Eastman School of Music Rochester, Royal Northern Academy London, University of Arizona, Norvegian Music Academy Oslo, University of Ottawa, Roosevelt University Chicago, Boston Conservatory of Music, Conservatoires de Musique du Québec.

-In Quebec, she has taught at Trois-Rivières and Montréal Conservatories of music, Schulich School McGill University and Cégep St-Laurent.
-She was on the National Youth Orchestra of Canada‘s faculty and the Orford Academy‘s Faculty for several years.
-Since 2010, she teaches harp at the Université de Montréal’s Faculty of Music.
+She has taught at Trois-Rivières and Montréal Conservatories of music, Schulich School McGill University and Cégep St-Laurent.
+She was on the National Youth Orchestra of Canada’s Faculty and the Orford Academy’s Faculty.
+Since 2010, Caroline Lizotte is harp professor at the Université de Montréal’s Faculty of Music.

 A native of Quebec City, she graduated from the Conservatoire de musique de Québec in 1992 and studied at the Eastman School of Music, Rochester, NY.